-• Government (line 4).
+Government (line 4).
 This entry reflects the addition of the NIPA estimate for wages and salaries of military personnel and for various other government wage and salary payments not captured by the QCEW.
 The compensation paid to military personnel is based on Budget data and includes cash wages as well as in-kind compensation such as uniform and housing allowances and rations.
-The wage and salary information in the Budget is available on a fiscal year basis; actual wage and salary expenses are provided for one year, and projections are provided for the current year and the budget year (for example, the FY2011 Budget provides actual expenses for FY2009 and projected expenses for FY2010 and FY2011).
+The wage and salary expenses are provided for one year, and projections are provided for the current year and the budget year (for example, the FY2015 Budget provides actual expenses for FY2013 and projected expenses for FY2014 and FY2015).
 BEA converts the fiscal year estimates to a calendar year basis by allocating one quarter of the estimate for a given fiscal year to the previous year and three quarters to the given year.